josephhearnshaw/genomeGit/README.md

 #### Obtaining a report of lifted over assemblies
 genomeGit 3.0 will automatically classify the file inputted and parse it into it's respective Git-compatible sub-files, within the Git repository.
 A summary of the charactersticis of the data within the repository can be visualised using the command ```genomegit report```.

 When a user already has a genome assembly present within the repository and wishes to update it, genomeGit 3.0 will automatically migrate the coordinates of the stored dependent files.
-This is called liftover.
-This process can be computationally demanding and it is thus recommended to use the optional ```--t=<x>``` or ```--threads=<x>``` parameter to choose the number of threads used during liftover.
+This is called lift-over.
+This process can be computationally demanding and it is thus recommended to use the optional ```--t=<x>``` or ```--threads=<x>``` parameter to choose the number of threads used during lift-over.

 ### 3. Creating a remote repository
 genomeGit 3.0 enable users to perform updates within thier local repository and push this to a central repository for all users to use.
 This can be performed by the command ```genomegit init --bare <remote_name>```.